priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Reference Counting
+**One-liner**: Track how many variables point to an object - delete when count hits zero.
 **Concept**: Memory management technique that tracks how many references point to an object.
 Object is deleted when count reaches zero.
 **Analogy**: Like a popular book in a library - it's only removed when no one has checked it out.
 ```python